Medical expert of the article

 Classification of menopause

-• Vasomotor: hot flushes, chills, sweating, headache, hypo- or hypertension, palpitations.
+- Vasomotor: hot flashes, chills, sweating, headache, hypo- or hypertension, increased heart rate.

-• Skin and its appendages: dryness, brittle nails, wrinkles, dryness and hair loss.
+- Skin and its appendages: dryness, brittle nails, appearance of wrinkles, dryness and hair loss.

-• Exchange disorders: cardiovascular disease, postmenopausal osteoporosis, Alzheimer's disease.
+- Metabolic disorders: cardiovascular diseases, postmenopausal osteoporosis, Alzheimer's disease.

-• light - the number of tides to 10 within 24 hours, with a satisfactory overall condition and working capacity of the woman;
+- mild - the number of hot flashes up to 10 per day with a satisfactory general condition and ability to work of the woman;

-• average - the number of tides 10-20 during the day, observe severe symptoms of the disease (dizziness, headache, worsening of sleep, memory, etc., deterioration of general condition and decreased efficiency);
+- average - the number of hot flashes is 10-20 per day, pronounced symptoms of the disease are observed (dizziness, headache, deterioration of sleep, memory, etc., deterioration of the general condition and decreased performance);

-• heavy - the number of tides more than 20 per day, indicate a significant decline in efficiency.
+- severe - the number of hot flashes is more than 20 per day, a significant decrease in performance is noted.

 Diagnosis of menopause

-To assess the severity of the climacteric syndrome, the Kupperman index is used in the modification of E.V.
+To assess the severity of climacteric syndrome, the Kupperman index is used as modified by E.V.
 Uvarova.
-Selected symptom complexes are analyzed separately.
-The significance of the symptom complex (a), estimated from 0 to 10 points, is considered as the absence of clinical manifestations, 10-20 points - as an easy form, 21-30 points - as an average, over 30 points - as a severe form of the syndrome.
-The significance of symptom-complex (b) and (c), estimated 1-7 points, is considered as an easy form, 8-14 points - as an average, over 14 points - as a severe form of climacteric syndrome.
+The identified symptom complexes are analyzed separately.
+The value of symptom complex (a), assessed from 0 to 10 points, is considered as the absence of clinical manifestations, 10–20 points - as a mild form, 21–30 points - as moderate, over 30 points - as a severe form of the syndrome.
+The value of symptom complexes (b) and (c), assessed by 1–7 points, is considered as a mild form, 8–14 points - as moderate, over 14 points - as a severe form of climacteric syndrome.

 Treatment of menopause

-Hormone replacement therapy (HRT) is an estrogen (ET) or estrogen-progestational therapy for women in the menopausal period.
-The clinical symptoms of menopausal syndrome are caused by estrogen deficiency, so the use of estrogen replacement therapy is justified.
-Progestins - drugs that act like natural progesterone, they are used as hormone replacement therapy to prevent hyperestrogenic conditions (endometrial hyperplasia, genital and breast cancer) against estrogen monotherapy in women with a uterus.
+Hormone replacement therapy (HRT) is estrogen (ET) or estrogen-gestagen therapy for women in the climacteric period.
+Clinical symptoms of climacteric syndrome are caused by estrogen deficiency, so the use of estrogen replacement therapy is justified.
+Progestins are drugs that act like natural progesterone, they are used as hormone replacement therapy to prevent hyperestrogenic conditions (endometrial hyperplasia, genital and breast cancer) against the background of estrogen monotherapy in women with a uterus.
 Hormone replacement therapy is an effective way to prevent and treat osteoporosis, urogenital atrophy and primary prevention of cardiovascular diseases.

 Prevention of climacteric syndrome

-A healthy lifestyle (avoiding smoking and excessive consumption of alcohol) contributes to a later onset of menopause and a decrease in the intensity of symptoms of menopausal syndrome.
-In addition, the use of hormone replacement therapy (HRT) in the perimenopausal period, with the development of the first symptoms of the disease, reduces the frequency of menopause moderate and severe.
+A healthy lifestyle (no smoking or excessive alcohol consumption) contributes to a later onset of menopause and a reduction in the intensity of climacteric syndrome symptoms.
+In addition, the use of hormone replacement therapy (HRT) in the perimenopausal period, when the first symptoms of the disease develop, reduces the incidence of moderate and severe menopause.